-This post has been read 6029 times!
+This news has been read 6057 times!

 JERUSALEM, Jan 8, (Agencies): A Palestinian rammed his truck into a group of Israeli soldiers on a popular promenade in Jerusalem on Sunday, killing four people and injuring about 15 others in a deliberate attack, police and emergency services said.
 Police identified the driver as a Palestinian from Israeli-annexed East Jerusalem and said he was shot dead.
 A dozen bullet holes pockmarked the windscreen.
 It was the deadliest Palestinian attack in Jerusalem in months and targeted officer cadets who were disembarking from a bus that brought them to the Armon Hanatziv promenade, a stone-laden and grass-lined walkway with a panoramic view of the walled Old City.
 “It is a terrorist attack, a ramming attack,” a police spokeswoman said.